Denis Badré

 Denis Badré (born 3 January 1943 in Pontarlier, Doubs) is a member of the Senate of France, representing the Hauts-de-Seine department.
 He is a member of the MoDem.
 He is the father of Bertrand Badré.

+Biography

+Denis Badré is the son of Louis Badré (1907–2001), a senior engineer in the French Water and Forestry Department, and Thérèze Zeller (1907–2000).
+He has three sisters and one brother, Michel Badré (born in 1948), who is also a senior engineer in the French Water and Forestry Department.